 The College is committed to providing a safe and healthy educational environment and to providing education and information about the transmission and prevention of such chronic, communicable diseases as Acquired Immune Deficiency Syndrome (AIDS).
-Consistent with existing law and in the interest of all concerned, the College takes appropriate measures to ensure a safe environment.
+Consistent with existing law and in the interest of all concerned, the College takes appropriate measures to ensure a safe environment through educational services.